INyabuto/dhis2_rapi/README.md

 # dhis2_rapi
-an API to pull data from the dhis2 developer instance.
+an API to pull data from the dhis2 demo instance.